tefl/tesol certification guide (2026):

 Will my TEFL certificate expire?

 Most TEFL certificates do not expire.
-Once you’ve completed the course, the qualification is yours.
+Once you have completed the course, the qualification is yours.

 Is TEFL certification recognised worldwide?